badal-io/stackoverflow_test/tasks/task_1_views.md

    html: {{ rendered_value | date: "%B %Y" }};;
  }
 ```

+Please not that group_label for the formated date should be "label name from the dimension_group" + " " + "Date".
+This is how Looker creates dimension groups.
+In the example above, dimension_group has label "Created" and group_label for the formated dimension is "Created Date".
+If the dimension_group label is "Date" then group_label for the formated dimension is "Date Date".

 ## Defining geo dimensions that can be used in map chart
 ### type: location